authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

     bimi-selector-header = bimi-header-version bimi-sep bimi-selector \[bimi-sep\]

-BIMI-Location {#bimi-location}
+BIMI-Location Header {#bimi-location}
 ----------------------------------

 BIMI-Location is the header a Mail Receiver inserts that tells the MUA where to get the BIMI indicator from.

 The syntax of the header is as following:

 v= Version (plain-text; REQUIRED).
 The version of BIMI.
 It MUST have the value of "BIMI1" for implementations compliant with this version of BIMI.
-The value of this tag MUST match precisely; if it does not or it is absent, the entire retrieved record MUST be ignored.
+The value of this tag MUST match precisely; if it does not or it is absent, the entire header MUST be ignored.
 It MUST be the first tag in the list.

     The ABNF for bimi-header-version is imported exactly from the [BIMI Selector Header](#bimi-selector).

 l: location of the BIMI indicator (URI; REQUIRED).
-Inserted by the MTA after parsing through the BIMI DNS record and performing the required checks.
-The value of this tag is a comma separated list of URLs representing the location of the brand indicator files.
+Inserted by the MTA after performing the required checks and obtaining the applicable domain's published Assertion Record.
+The value of this tag is a comma-separated list of URLs representing locations of the brand indicator files.
 All clients MUST support use of at least 2 location URIs, used in order.
 Clients MAY support more locations.
 Initially the supported transport supported is HTTPS only.

     ABNF: